What is Prague Like in December?

 Weather in December

-Prague experiences cold temperatures in December, with an average high of 3°C (37°F) and an average low of -2°C (28°F).
-It is essential to pack warm clothing, including a coat, hat, gloves, and scarf to stay comfortable during your stay.
-Snowfall is common in December, adding a picturesque touch to the cityscape.
+Prague has a very chilly December with an average high of 3°C (37°F) and an average low of -2°C (28°F).
+Bring gentle apparel, in a coat, hat, gloves and scarf to be comfortably throughout your break.
+Snowfall is not unusual in December, making the cityscape all the more charming.

 Christmas Markets